Women in the Indian Armed Forces: Indian Air Force

 Indian Air Force inducts women in all roles, including combat and support roles.
 As of September 2020, there were 1,875 female officers serving in the IAF, including 10 pilots and 18 navigators.

 The first woman officer in the Indian Air Force, Vijayalakshmi Ramanan, was commissioned into the Army Medical Corps and was seconded to the Air Force.
 She retired as a Wing Commander in the Air Force in 1979.

 In August 1966, Flight Lieutenant Kanta Handa, an IAF medical officer, became the first female IAF officer to receive a commendation for her service during the 1965 Indo-Pakistan war.

-In 1994, women joined the air force as pilots in support role; Gunjan Saxena and Sreevidya Rajan were among the first women to fly in a combat zone during Kargil War (May–July 1999).
+In 1994, women joined the air force as pilots in support role.

+In Kargil War (May–July 1999), Gunjan Saxena and Sreevidya Rajan were among the first women to fly in a combat zone.

-In 2006, Deepika Misra, a Brahman was the first IAF woman pilot to train for the Sarang display team.
+In 2006, Deepika Misra became the first IAF woman pilot to train for the Sarang display team.

 In 2012, Nivedita Singh (Flight Lieutenant) from Rajasthan, became the first woman from the Indian Air Force to summit the Mount Everest.

 In 2015, Indian Air Force opened new combat air force roles for women as fighter pilots, adding to their role as helicopter pilots in the Indian Air Force.

 On 22 May 2019, Bhawana Kanth became the first woman fighter pilot to qualify to undertake combat missions.

-Women are now taking up combat roles in Indian Air Force with Avani Chaturvedi, Mohana Singh Jitarwal, and Bhawana Kanth being the first 3 women fighter pilots Marking International Women's Day on 8 March 8, 2020 all 3 fighter pilots were awarded Nari Shakti Puraskar.
+In 2019, women were inducted in the combat roles in Indian Air Force with Avani Chaturvedi, Mohana Singh Jitarwal, and Bhawana Kanth being the first 3 women fighter pilots Marking International Women's Day on 8 March 8, 2020 all 3 fighter pilots were awarded Nari Shakti Puraskar.

-Wing Commander Shaliza Dhami became the first woman officer to be given permanent commission with the Indian Air Force.
-Squadron Leader Minty Agarwal became the first woman to receive a Yudh Seva Medal.
+In 2019, Wing Commander Shaliza Dhami became the first woman officer to be given permanent commission with the Indian Air Force.
+In 2019, Squadron Leader Minty Agarwal became the first woman to receive a Yudh Seva Medal.